UCIDataScienceInitiative/IntroR_Workshop/index.md

 > 1. Variables defined within a function are locally defined (i.e. not defined outside of the function).

 > 2. Functions in R are treated like any other first class objects.
-This means functions can be an passed as arguments of other functions.
+This means functions can be passed as arguments of other functions.

 > 3. Arguments of functions are evaluated as they are needed (lazy evaluation).